 The IRS now has two ways to take the home office tax deduction.
 The easiest is the Simplified Option in which you multiply the square footage of your home office area (not the room but the section used for conducting business) by $5.
 If you use a 6 ft by 8 ft area of your living room to regularly and exclusively run your business, then you'd multiply 48 (6x8=48 square feet) by $5 to get $240.

-The Regular Option is a little more involved, but could result in a greater deduction.
+The Regular Option is a little more involved but could result in a greater deduction.
 In the Regular Option you use the actual expenses incurred in your home office such as mortgage interest, utilities, etc, and multiply it by the percentage of your home the home office occupies.
 For example, if your home is 1000 square feet and your home office space is 48 square feet, you'd multiply your home expenses by 4.8% to get your deduction.
 Note that these expenses aren't all business expenses such as marketing costs.
 Home office expenses are only those related to your home (as listed above).

 Additional Tax Issues for Telecommuters

 If you work from home for an employer, you need to meet the requirements that the home business operator meets that have been discussed - regular and exclusive use - no personal use, etc. - except that your working from home has to be for the convenience of your employer.
-If you employer doesn't provide you with a place to work, as might be the case for a remote call center employee, for example, you probably qualify so long as you don't mix personal use and business use of the area of the home you are claiming.
+If your employer doesn't provide you with a place to work, as might be the case for a remote call center employee, for example, you probably qualify so long as you don't mix personal use and business use of the area of the home you are claiming.
 If your employer provides an office for you but you occasionally work from home, you probably won't qualify to take the deductions.

 Calculate the Portion of the Home Used Exclusively for Business

 Generally, the amount that you can deduct depends on the percentage of your home that is used for business.
-If you use a bedroom that is 20 feet by 10 feet within a house that has 2,000 square foot of living space, your deduction would be 10 percent (200 divided by 2,000) of your utilities and other deductible expenses.
-If the rooms in your house, condo or apartment are all about the same size you can use an even easier calculation.
-For example, if you live in a 4-room apartment and the rooms are approximately the same size and you use one room exclusively for your business you can claim 25 percent of your expenses (1 room divided by 4 rooms).
+If you use a bedroom that is 20 feet by 10 feet within a house that has 2,000 square feet of living space, your deduction would be 10 percent (200 divided by 2,000) of your utilities and other deductible expenses.
+If the rooms in your house, condo or apartment is all about the same size you can use an even easier calculation.
+For example, if you live in a 4-room apartment and the rooms are approximately the same size and you use one room exclusively for your business, you can claim 25 percent of your expenses (1 room divided by 4 rooms).